ColoradoStark/caddy-ssl-multisite/README.md

 # caddy-ssl-multisite

 A simple example of a caddy web server running multiple sites over ssl running in a docker container.
 This repo is the source used to build the docker container coloradostark/caddy-ssl-multisite.
+Caddy is an open source web server with automatic HTTPS written in Go.
+It will automatically get Let's Encrypt free SSL certificates, and automatically update them for you.

 ![Screenshot](https://github.com/ColoradoStark/caddy-ssl-multisite/raw/main/caddy.jpg)